Meeting Students Where They Are

 Writing to Learn

 Writing helps us to understand and is, thus, a cognitive activity.
 Because of this quality, teachers can use writing in their classrooms to help students master course material.
 Writing to learn is typically a low-stakes writing assignment, sometimes composed during class, with goals to help students reflect on reading material, to articulate questions, to make informal arguments, or to compose early drafts of their ideas.
 These assignments are most productive when they allow for experimentation and eliminate students' fears about being graded on correctness.
-In addition to helping students master course knowledge, these assignments can help teachers see where their students are struggling.
+In addition to helping students master course knowledge, these assignments can reveal to teachers the progress their students are making.

 Writing in the Disciplines

 Writing is among the most complex of cognitive tasks.
-It is, consequently, difficult to transfer from one situation to another.
+It is, consequently, difficult to transfer writing ability from one situation to another.
 What a writer learns in one class is challenging to apply in the next class, or even in the next assignment.
-This challenge is one reason writing needs to be taught across the curriculum, integrated into the vertical curriculum.
+This challenge is one reason writing needs to be taught across the curriculum and integrated into majors and programs, or what we call the "vertical curriculum."

-In addition, because it is so situation dependent, it's impossible to define "good" writing in specific ways.
-Instead, we learn what good writing is and how to produce it when we more fully understand the rhetorical context within which it is written and will be eventually read.
+In addition, because it is so situation dependent, it is impossible to define "good" writing in specific ways.
+Instead, writers learn what good writing is and how to produce it when they more fully understand the rhetorical context within which it is written and will be eventually read.

 Emphasizing writing in appropriate disciplinary courses, intentionally teaching students about the genres and values of the discipline, and scaffolding assignments address both aspects of writing in the disciplines.